 ACMA CGMA — Fractional CFO & Controller

 Stuart is the founder of BlackpeakCFO, where he provides fractional controller and CFO services to construction firms, professional services companies, and growth-stage businesses.
-Before launching his advisory practice, Stuart spent over a decade in institutional finance — including roles at Citigroup, ABN AMRO, and Arle Capital Partners (now Bancroft Group) — managing portfolios, leading financial restructurings, and building reporting frameworks for complex, multi-entity operations.
-He holds the ACMA and CGMA designations from the Chartered Institute of Management Accountants and brings a rare combination of institutional-grade rigor and operational pragmatism to every engagement.
+Before launching his advisory practice, Stuart spent seven years as Group Finance Director for a portfolio of small and mid-sized businesses under private ownership — building reporting frameworks for complex, multi-entity operations and leading financial restructurings.
+Earlier career included PE finance roles at Arle Capital Partners and Bancroft Private Equity (Vienna), and fund-accounting positions at ABN AMRO Mellon and Citigroup (Edinburgh).
+He holds the ACMA and CGMA designations from the Chartered Institute of Management Accountants and brings a rare combination of audit-grade rigor and operational pragmatism to every engagement.

 📊 500+ Management Packs Delivered